Prayer for Evangelism: Courage and Kindness to Share Christ

 Small steps help the gospel travel naturally

 The Spirit often works through ordinary rhythms.
-It may look like inviting a coworker to lunch, offering to pray when someone shares a hardship, or passing along a verse that encouraged you that week—perhaps from these Bible verses for hope in hard times.
-Evangelism often grows in the soil of steady friendship, where trust has time to take root.
+It may look like inviting a coworker to lunch, offering to pray when someone shares a hardship, or passing along a verse that encouraged you that week—perhaps from these Bible verses for hope in hard times

-Another helpful practice: prepare a two-minute testimony—how Jesus met you and what has changed.
+You could also prepare a two-minute testimony—how Jesus met you and what has changed.
 Keep it simple and real.
 You might also set a quiet daily reminder to pray for one person by name.
 Small, faithful habits like these keep your heart soft and ready.

 How can I share my faith without being pushy?